-- Select method of control check that all reasonable precautions have been taken to reduce the risk and avoid injury, however be aware that even after all precautions have been taken, some risk usually remains. - Record the findings keep the written record for future reference, it can help if you become involved in any action for civil liability.
-It can also remind the Club to keep an eve on particular hazards and precautions. - Implement measures to reduce the risk. - Record and react to near misses - Monitor ensure that the standards are maintained. - Regularly review it is good practice to review the assessment to make sure that the precautions are still working effectively.
+- Record the findings keep the written record for future reference, it can help if you become involved in any action for civil liability.
+It can also remind the Club to keep an eye on particular hazards and precautions. - Implement measures to reduce the risk. - Record and react to near misses - Monitor ensure that the standards are maintained. - Regularly review it is good practice to review the assessment to make sure that the precautions are still working effectively.